 Piqueras opened several successful restaurants in the US and continues to be a part of the education of the new generation of chefs in Peru.
 He believes the world needs the younger chefs to create more modern style food but still be conscious of the environment and nutritional value of the food.
 He has been hailed the ambassador of the so-called New Andean style cooking and continues to successfully build a culinary empire in the US based on this style.

 Jamie Pesaque has carved out his own Peruvian culinary empire that could only be compared with that of Gaston Acurio’s Peruvian cuisine phenomenon.
 Jamie started at a very young age on a journey of cooking and learning to create delicious food.
-Pesaque worked in his family kitchen with their cook which helped to propel what was once an interest in cooking into a powerful passion for the culinary arts.
+Chef Pesaque worked in his family kitchen with their cook which helped to propel what was once an interest in cooking into a powerful passion for the culinary arts.

 He has opened several restaurants all around the world to bring the cultural and biodiverse Peruvian cuisine to the forefront within the culinary arts realm.
-He is passionate about using organic ingredients, experimenting with Latin cuisine and wants to show peiople outside of his country the fascinating culture of Peru through his culinary creations.
+He is passionate about using organic ingredients, experimenting with Latin cuisine and wants to show people outside of his country the fascinating culture of Peru through his culinary creations.